-That’s a feeling that most college students can relate to, including those at William Woods University.
+That’s a feeling that many college students can relate to, including those at William Woods University.
 In this instance, it was voiced by Taylor Pollard, a junior from Cherry Hill, New Jersey who transferred to the university this semester.

-As a criminal justice major who wants to go into forensic science, Pollard knows that math is a crucial career skill.
+As a Criminal Justice major who wants to go into forensic science, Pollard knows that math is a crucial career skill.
 But it just wasn’t clicking.

 Luckily, students like Pollard now have access to a new resource on campus: the Academic Success Center.

 The center opened this August, on the first floor of the Academic Building.
 It houses three staff members: Bonnie Carr ’96, the director of academic advising, Kathy Neal, the online academic advisor, and Katie Belenchia, the coordinator for the center.

 It’s a place for students to come and get extra help with study skills, test prep, and overall educational performance.
 It doesn’t matter what your GPA is — all students can benefit from the tools offered at the center.

 “We’re open to everyone, from honors students to those on academic probation,” says Belenchia.

 Belenchia is a new addition to the staff, but she’s no stranger to William Woods.
 She graduated in ’05 with a degree in communications and in ’11 with a master’s in education.
 Now the former teacher is excited to be back, helping students.
 “The center is here when you need it.”